…if your Baby Mama is on the brink of giving birth or has recently sprung your offspring from her loins.

 In an effort to help you survive the initial postpartum phase, I have compiled the below lists with the help of some mama friends (whose partners managed to survive…though some just barely).

 - Bring her tea or coffee without asking.
 To ask requires her to make a decision and she may not have the energy to do that.
 Plus it’s pretty much a given that she’ll want it since she is existing on caffeine at the moment.
-So just bring it.
+So be a star and just bring it.

 - Tidy up.
 There is nothing in any book that says partners can’t clean bottles, wipe crumbs off the counter, or put dirty clothes (theirs or other people’s) in the laundry basket.